xiuxiucui/Automatic_Speech_Recognition/README.md

 </div>

 # About The Project
-This project consist of 4 parts
+This project consist of 3 parts
 1. Local generation of text from audio file using hugging face facebook/wav2vec2-large-960h model
-2. Deployment of Elasticsearch in Amazon EC2 Instance
+2. Deployment of Elasticsearch and Frontend UI in Amazon EC2 Instance or Local
-3. Uploading of text file generated from step 1
+3. Uploading of csv file generated from step 1 to elastric search
-4. Deployment of Frontend UI

 ## Installation
 Prior to running this project on your local machine, please ensure that the following prerequisites are met: